 We Germans are fully aware of our past and as I mentioned in the post linked above, is it often still shoved into our faces, even though we are three or four generations after those who fought in the war.
 So it is not surprising that the most characters with German backgrounds that are included in shows and movies are Nazis or somehow involved with them.

-If that wasn’t enough are the actors portraying the supposed German people rarely even natives.
+If that wasn’t enough are the actors portraying the supposed German people rarely even native speakers.

 So far – if I remember correctly – I only came across three (!)
-German natives that portrayed characters with German background (all Nazis, but, well, I can’t be that picky…): Thomas Kretschmann in Dracula (the series) and Avengers: Age of Ultron and Ludger Pistor and Wilfried Hochholdinger in X-Men: First Class.
+German native speakers that portrayed characters with German background (all Nazis, but, well, I can’t be that picky …): Thomas Kretschmann in Dracula (the series) and Avengers: Age of Ultron and Ludger Pistor and Wilfried Hochholdinger in X-Men: First Class.
 With Daniel Brühl there will be a forth when Captain America: Civil War airs (Basically: Marvel does a good job at casting the right people).

-Still, not all English natives are bad at portraying a German accent.
+Still, not all English native speakers are bad at portraying a German accent.

 Reed Diamond’s German accent as Agents of S.H.I.E.L.D.’s Daniel Whitehall, for example, was so well done that I had to look him up, to check if he was German and I’m still highly impressed by it – and I don’t give this complement often.